 English is taught in blocks of work relating to different genre of writing.
 Grammar, spelling, phonics, handwriting and reading comprehension are taught either as part of the literacy lesson or as separate sessions throughout the day, depending on the age and ability of the children.
-Reading sessions usually take place in the afternoon and consist of individual and group reading.
+Reading sessions usually take place in the afternoon and consist of individual, group and whole class reading.
 All children are heard read regularly by an adult.

 In Reception and Key Stage 1, the children are split in to phonic ability groups and have a daily 20/25 minute input each morning.